9 simple ways to support women in tech, software, and IT

-That’s why supporting women in tech is critical.
 Everyone needs backup sometimes.
 Heck, Frodo had a whole fellowship helping him.
 So don’t be afraid to help a female tech hero along on her journey.
 Supporting her in no way diminishes your own accomplishments.

 The role of women in tech

-• Around 27% of technologists are female
+Around 29% of technologists are female.

-• Female representation decreases as career level increases
+Female representation decreases as career level increases.

-Understand bias
+Understand gender bias

 You’ll never find a solution if you don’t see a problem.
-Humans are naturally prone to unconscious biases, which are stereotypes that we’re unaware we have.
+Humans are naturally prone to unconscious biases, which are stereotypes that we’re unaware we believe.
 These views can shape how we treat each other.
 Unconscious bias is a lot like a slow water leak.
 If there are a few drips here and there, you might not notice.
 But over time, the effects can accumulate until they’re impossible to ignore.
 Understanding bias and reflecting on our own underlying assumptions can help create a more hospitable environment for women.

 Unconscious bias training aims to tackle biased thinking head-on.
 Learning resources are available at all price points (including free options), so any company can educate its workforce.
 Unconscious bias training is especially valuable for hiring managers since their beliefs can shape who gets the job.